 Patrick D. Murphy, Ph.D., Assistant Professor, Auburn University (2018).
 Counselor training and supervision, especially around multicultural competencies with a focus on intersections of identities.
 Additional research interests include engaging with veterans/military personnel with counseling and crisis intervention.
 Previous publications and presentations have also included research on suicide prevention and models of supervision.

 Steven L. West, Ph.D., Professor and Chair, Texas Tech University (2000).
 Access to care, substance misuse and addiction, military and veteran health, moral injuries, and disability science.
 Dr. West is Co-coordinator of the Ph.D. program in Counselor Education and Supervision, Coordinator of the Clinical Rehabilitation Counseling, Marriage, Couple and Family Counseling, and Vocational Rehabilitation Counseling programs, and Coordinator of the Disability Support Services certificate program.

 Stephen Zanskas, Ph.D., Associate Dean and Professor, Michigan State University (2007).
-Development of consultation skills in graduate rehabilitation counseling education programs, the psychosocial aspects of disability, professional issues and ethics.
+Development of consultation skills in graduate rehabilitation counseling education programs, the psychosocial aspects of disability, and professional issues.